-The Coronavirus Job Retention Scheme – What you need to know about ‘furlough’-Reading time: 4 Minutes
+The Coronavirus Job Retention Scheme – What you need to know about ‘furlough’

 The government has announced new measures to stop the spread of Coronavirus in the UK, by temporarily putting residents into ‘lockdown’.
 The measures state that people will only be allowed to leave home for basic shopping necessities, once a day exercise, medical need and necessary work travel.
 Following the closure of pubs, gyms, bars and restaurants, most non-essential shops have also closed, causing many UK businesses to come to a halt.